Welcome to today's edition of the Rush 24-7 podcast.

 So here comes this deal.

-And it's it's just an opportunity that they can't even wait to analyze and think.
+And it's just an opportunity that they can't even wait to analyze and think because it gives them an opportunity to be against Arabs.

 And of course, Arabs are terrorists.

-And it puts ports deal in question.
+And it puts the ports deal in question.

-And the ports, that's the one area the Democrats with the Kerry campaign were going on and on and on about in the 2004 presidential campaign.
+And the ports, that's the one area the Democrats with the Kerry campaign were going on and on and on about the 2004 presidential campaign.

-Kerry kept saying we only inspect five percent the incoming cargo, it's an outrage in a post-9-11 world.
+Kerry kept saying we only inspect 5% of the incoming cargo.

-And so since there is no political ground to be gained by getting involved in the Westinghouse sale to Toshiba, which will result in nuclear power plants being built in China via with with U.S. technology.
+And so since there is no political ground to be gained by getting involved in the Westinghouse sale to Toshiba, which will result in nuclear power plants being built in China with U.S. technology, there's no terrorism involved there.

-The enemy is the United Arab Emirates and and the United Arab Emirates as is is not on the enemies list of this country, but they're trying to make Americans think that it should be, and so they're demagoguing the whole issue.
+The enemy is the United Arab Emirates, and the United Arab Emirates is not on the enemies list of this country, but they're trying to make Americans think that it should be.

 I'll tell you what I think about that.

-I I I think there needs to be, obviously, a better way to ensure that our technology isn't flowing to hostile countries and others.
+I think there needs to be, obviously, a better way to ensure that our technology isn't flowing to hostile countries and others.

-They need to look at it, it needs to be evaluated, not for protectionist reasons, but legitimate national security reasons.
+It needs to be evaluated, not for protectionist reasons, but legitimate national security reasons.

 After 9-11, would that kind of a sale be permitted?